avaframe/FlowPy/readme.md

     Saves the &gamma; angle, while the distances are calculated via a straight line from the release cell to the current cell
 ## Calculation Steps

+Here we will go through all calculation steps as they are in the code under: flow_class.calc_distribution()

 ### z_delta

 ![Image](img/Motivation_2d.png)
 *Fig. 1: Definition of angles and distances for the calculation of z_delta, where s is the distance along the path and z(s) the corresponding altitude.*

-The model equations that control the avalanche run out in three dimensional terrain are mostly motivated with respect to simple two dimensional concepts, that control the main routing and final stopping of the flow.
+The model equations that control the run out in three dimensional terrain are mostly motivated with respect to simple two dimensional concepts, that control the main routing and final stopping of the flow.

-Figure 1 summarizes the basic concept of a constant run out angle with the corresponding geometric relations in two dimensions along a possible process path.
+Figure 1 summarizes the basic concept of a constant run out angle (alpha) with the corresponding geometric relations in two dimensions along a possible process path.

-The Motivation for the equations that are solved to calculate the runout distance, comes from a simple 2D model with a defined maximum runout angle alpha.

 ![tan_alpha](img/tan_alpha.png)